Points North Staff

 Marketing Assistant – she/her

 Willoughby Lucas Hastings is a visual artist and educator originally from Huntsville, Alabama, but currently based in Rockland, Maine.
-Hastings's background is primarily in higher education teaching studio art and art history courses most recently at Lesley University and MassArt.
-Since moving to Rockland she has also been teaching at the Watershed School and with Leaps of Imagination.
+Hastings's background is primarily in higher education teaching studio art and art history courses; she currently teaches at the University of Southern Maine.
+Since moving to the Midcoast she also taught at the Watershed School and with Leaps of Imagination.
 As a visual artist, Hastings works in textiles, photography, sculpture, and social practice.
 The production of site-specific community-engaged performances confirmed her occupational interests in public programming.
-Hastings holds a BFA from the University of Georgia and an MFA from the School Museum of Fine Arts in Boston.
 She is eager to contribute to the vitality of the Midcoast's art community.

 Shannon Pelletier